splunk/splunk-sdk-javascript/README.md

 ### Run unit tests

 The SDK includes several unit tests for each component.
 You can run individual test modules or run all tests.
-Open a command prompt and go to the splunk-sdk- javascript directory.
+Before you run them, the splunkd instance that you are running against needs to have some running searches.
+You can generate some by logging into the web interface and opening the search app, which will run a few searches in order to populate its dashboard.
+To run the unit tests, open a command prompt and go to the splunk-sdk-javascript directory.
 To run all tests, enter the following command:

 > node sdkdo tests